 The wholistic approach

 Perhaps one could think of Sankranti as bringing together the earthly (harvest), the celestial (sun and the stars), and the spiritual (cleansing of sins).
 A spiritual pilgrim is acutely aware that the cleansing of sins is required for us to lead an abundant and fruitful life.
 But even if the holy rivers could cleanse past sins, our sinning nature relentlessly pushes us towards more sins.
-In order to be fully cleansed the sin nature within us has to be defeated.
+To be fully cleansed the sin nature within us has to be defeated.
 We really need something infinitely powerful to accomplish this transformation.
 Let’s take a look at this from God’s perspective:

 “Every good and perfect gift is from God.
 This kind of gift comes down from the Father who created the heavenly lights.
 These lights create shadows that move.
 But the Father does not change like these shadows.
 God chose to give us new birth through the message of truth.
 He wanted us to be the first harvest of his new creation.” – James 1:17-18